No 1 Commando

 Military Medal (MM)

 Lance Corporal Clifford Evans was reported missing 4 March 1943 during operations in North Africa, later found to be a prisoner of war.
 The following year he escaped at Munsterberg, Germany, from a working detachment out of Stalag VIIIA, Gorlitz.
-Successfully making his way to Sweden he was later repatriated to the UK.

 EVANS, Cyril Denman